A Safety, Tolerability and PK Study of DCC-2618 in Patients With Advanced Malignancies

 A Multicenter Phase 1, Open-Label Study of DCC-2618 to Assess Safety, Tolerability, and Pharmacokinetics in Patients With Advanced Malignancies

-Gastrointestinal Stromal Tumors Aggressive Systemic Mastocytosis Advanced Cancers Gastrointestinal stromal tumors (GIST) systemic mastocytosis (SM) PDGFR-alpha KIT mast cell leukemia (MCL) mast cell disease (MCD) DCC-2618 melanoma aggressive systemic mastocytosis (ASM)
+Gastrointestinal Stromal Tumors Advanced Systemic Mastocytosis Advanced Cancers Gastrointestinal stromal tumors (GIST) systemic mastocytosis (SM) PDGFR-alpha KIT mast cell leukemia (MCL) mast cell disease (MCD) DCC-2618 melanoma aggressive systemic mastocytosis (ASM) soft tissue sarcoma (STS) germ cell tumors penile cancer non-small cell lung carcinoma (NSCLC) renal impairment malignant gliomas Mastocytosis Mastocytosis, Systemic Escalation

 You can join if…